-6.-7.
-See responses by product in section 7.2.

-8. Permit applications that are complete and meet the general requirements are not normally refused.
+- 6.-7.
+See Section 7.2. - 8.
+Permit applications that are complete and meet the general requirements are not normally refused.
 If eligibility criteria have not been met (e.g., no quota entitlement) or the application contains errors, the applicant will be informed; in such event the applicant may correct the application or request reconsideration, or the applicant may choose to pay the over-access tariff and import the goods under a General Import Permit, which is automatically applicable.